ARMmbed/mbed-os-example-ble/BLE_HeartRate/readme.md

 Assuming that you're building for the nRF51 DK platform, available targets are `nrf51dk-armcc` and `nrf51dk-gcc`.
 You can pick either.

-The other targets you can use are described in the main README.md for this repository
+The other targets you can use are described in the main README.md for this repository.

 The resulting binaries would be under `build/<yotta_target_name>/source/`.

-Under that folder, the file called `ble-heartrate<-combined>.hex` is the one which can be flashed to the target using mbed's DAP over USB; The parent README or the documentation for your yotta target will explain how to choose between the available binaries and hex files.
+Under that folder, the file called `ble-heartrate<-combined>.hex` is the one which can be flashed to the target using mbed's DAP over USB; the parent README or the documentation for your yotta target will explain how to choose between the available binaries and hex files.